threefoldtecharchive/jumpscaleX_core/JumpscaleCore/servers/myjobs/README.md

 ### Worker
-responsible for pulling `jobs` or `tasks` from the tasks queue and pushing results to results queue
+responsible for pulling `jobs` from the job queue and updating the job object.

 #### Worker schema
 ```toml